We are all aware that trees help purify the air in cities, but which ones are the most effective for this purpose?

 The results

-In absorbing the particle-bound PAHs, on the other hand, it was precisely the larch that proved to be the most suitable.
-Next, all the deciduous trees (also due to the fact that they have wider leaves and therefore greater "absorbing" power).
+In absorbing the PAHs bound to the particles, however, it was the larch that proved to be most suitable.
+Next, all the deciduous trees (also due to the fact that they have wider leaves and therefore greater "absorbent" power).

-There is a "but" as big as a house, though.
+There is a "but" as big as a house, however.
 Actually two

 While the pollutants don't appear to affect trees' ability to photosynthesise, scientists do have two major concerns.